agiantra123/airbnb-clone/README.md

-:exclamation: these gif(s) and dummy data make size of repository bigger.
+:exclamation: These gif(s) and dummy data make size of repository bigger.
 I'm sorry.

 ## Logged In Bottom Tab Navigator (https://youtu.be/ke1whnT5Cv8)